Robert Keating O'Neill: Boston College

 In 1987, O'Neill was appointed director of the John J. Burns Library of Rare Books and Special Collections at Boston College that had opened in 1986.
 He focused on restoring staff morale following the conviction of his predecessor for theft of rare materials.
 O'Neill expanded the library's collections, emphasizing areas such as Irish literature, Boston history, and Jesuitica.
-O'Neill supported initiatives like the Irish Music Center at Boston College, collaborating with the Music Department and Irish Studies Program.
+O'Neill supported initiatives like the Irish Music Center at Boston College.
 He also delivered presentations on the library's collections and digital projects, such as at the University of Galway in 2009.
+He taught a course on Irish political history in the political science department.
 He retired in 2013.

 Irish collections

-He assembled some of the most significant library and archival collections pertaining to the four Irish authors who have thus far been awarded the Nobel Prize for Literature: William Butler Yeats (1923), George Bernard Shaw (1925), Samuel Beckett (1969), and Seamus Heaney (1995).
-During his tenure, he helped acquire the most extensive collection of W.B.
+He assembled library and archival collections of the four Irish authors who have thus far been awarded the Nobel Prize for Literature: William Butler Yeats (1923), George Bernard Shaw (1925), Samuel Beckett (1969), and Seamus Heaney (1995).
+During his tenure, he helped acquire the largest collection of W.B.
 Yeats's manuscripts outside of Ireland.
 He oversaw the exhibit featuring the mummified arm of Irish boxing legend Dan Donnelly in "The Fighting Irishmen: A Celebration of the Celtic Warrior," which highlighted Irish boxing history and the immigrant experience in America.
-O'Neill facilitated the acquisition of over 3,000 books and 60,000 letters, manuscripts, and notes by Graham Greene, forming the largest archive of the author’s work.
-He also obtained the archives of Northern Ireland photojournalist Bobbie Hanvey, comprising more than 75,000 images not only of the paramilitary conflicts and daily life during the decades of "The Troubles" but also some of the most widely circulated photographs of Heaney and other Irish cultural icons.
+O'Neill facilitated the acquisition of over 3,000 books and 60,000 letters, manuscripts, and notes by Graham Greene, forming the largest archive of the author's work at that time.
+He also obtained the archives of Northern Ireland photojournalist Bobbie Hanvey, which consisted of 75,000 images not only of the paramilitary conflicts and daily life during the decades of "The Troubles" but also photographs of Heaney and other Irish cultural icons.
 He also helped obtain a rare 15th-century Irish book, The Vision of Tundal.

-In 2003, he helped bring the "Troubled Images" exhibition of posters from Northern Ireland to Boston College, highlighting propaganda during The Troubles.
+In 2003, he helped bring the "Troubled Images" exhibition of posters from Northern Ireland to Boston College.
+That exhibit highlighted propaganda during The Troubles.

 Recovery of stolen Irish artifacts

-In 1991, O'Neill assisted in an international sting operation coordinated by the Federal Bureau of Investigation and Irish authorities to recover stolen Irish antiquities.
-His involvement led to the arrest of the dealer and the return of the artifacts to Ireland, earning him recognition, including a citation from the FBI Director William Sessions.
+In 1991, O'Neill assisted in an international sting operation coordinated by the FBI and Irish authorities to recover stolen Irish antiquities.
+His involvement led to the arrest of the dealer and the return of the artifacts to Ireland.
+For his role, he earned a citation from the FBI Director William S. Sessions.